 Guides are senior trails guides with years of experience in leading guided walks in Big 5 territories.
 Not only are they fully qualified to lead these walks, but they have been carefully chosen for their personalities and how they are able to interact with guests.
 There are two senior trails guides at all times.
 It is imperative that there are two guides on every walk, no matter the number of walking guests.
 The maximum amount of guests we can walk with at one time is eight.

-Click here to read more about Marataba Trails Lodge and the Marataba Walking Trails.
+Click here to read more about Marataba Mountain Lodge and the Marataba Walking Trails.